 Peritonitis is a dangerous and potentially fatal inflammation of the stomach lining that covers the stomach’s organs.

-Appendix pain usually starts around the belly button and radiates throughout the abdomen.
+Appendix pain typically starts around the bellybutton and radiates throughout the abdomen, often to the right lower quadrant.
 Pain worsens with any movement, including walking and coughing.

-In addition to pain, appendicitis causes the following additional symptoms:
+In addition to pain, appendicitis can cause the following

 - nausea and vomiting